 According to historians, Machu Picchu Mountain was built in the 15th century by the Inca Pachacutec.
 This Inca city was built with huge blocks of stone and the most fascinating part is that no mortar was used during the construction.

 The ruins are divided into two main areas, the agriculture area consisting of terraces and the urban area which served administrative purposes.
-These two areas combined are absolutely beautiful and it’s why Machu Picchu Mountain is a picture-perfect destination to visit when backpacking Peru.
+These two combined areas are absolutely beautiful, and it’s why Machu Picchu Mountain is a picture-perfect destination.

 Due to a massive influx of tourism over the past few years, authorities have limited the number of visitors to 2,500 people on any given day in order to preserve the ruins at Machu Picchu.

-The earlier you can get to Machu Picchu the better to avoid the crowds and on a clear day, you may get lucky enough to see the sun rise up over the mountains, illuminating the Inca ruins below.
+The earlier you can get to Machu Picchu the better to avoid the crowds and on a clear day, you may get lucky enough to see the sunrise over the mountains, illuminating the Inca ruins below.

-Machu Picchu Mountain is best explored on a guided tour if you are wanting to learn first-hand the long history of this ancient Incan city.
+Machu Picchu Mountain is best explored on a guided tour if you want to learn first-hand the long history of this ancient Incan city.
 Otherwise, visitors are free to roam around at their own pace taking in the sights and capturing pictures along the way.

 Bear in mind that the designated pathways are one way only so once you go down you can’t go back up.
 Take your time and get that perfect photo at each viewpoint as you make your way around Machu Picchu Mountain.